Marc Canham (composer)

 Marc Canham is a British composer of music for film and video games.
 In 2008, he scored Far Cry 2, and in 2020, he composed the film score to I Care A Lot, for which he received an ASCAP award.
 Canham has collaborated with several artists including Iggy Pop, Nathan Johnson, Philip Glass, Baaba Maal, Bryan Mantia, and Paul Hartnoll.

 On creating music, Canham stated that he wanted to deliver emotion through a "sound palette" of combinations of sounds, textures, and ensembles of instruments, then letting loose with melodies and motifs.
 For I Care A Lot, Canham claims to have created the score from the script, as opposed to the film.

 Nimrod Productions

 Along with Richard Aitken and others, Canham founded Nimrod Productions Limited in 2000, a music production company in Oxfordshire, UK.
-Nimrod has provided orchestral soundtracks for The Getaway, Black Monday, Gran Turismo 4 and Driver versions 2 and 3.
+Nimrod has provided orchestral soundtracks for The Getaway, Black Monday, Gran Turismo 4 and Driver 2, 3 and Driver: San Francisco.
 It was dissolved in 2019 and succeeded by Nimrod Sound as Rich Aitken’s mix company.